markstgodard/books/README.md

  - The products microservice talks to reviews and details
  - The reviews microservice talks to ratings

+About this demo app:
-This demo app will have a single external route for products page (i.e. [http://books-products.bosh-lite.com](http://books-products.bosh-lite.com/productpage?u=normal)).
-All other microservices (details, reviews and ratings) communication and policy enforcement will be on the internal [CF Container Network](https://github.com/cloudfoundry-incubator/netman-release).
+- has a single external route for products page (i.e. [http://books-products.bosh-lite.com](http://books-products.bosh-lite.com/productpage?u=normal))
+- all other microservices (details, reviews and ratings) communication and policy enforcement will be on the internal overlay [CF Container Network](https://github.com/cloudfoundry-incubator/netman-release)
-The CF apps in this demo are deployed as [Docker](https://docker.com) containers and leverage a [sidecar](https://www.amalgam8.io/docs/sidecar) inside the container that handles service discovery, health checks and routing requests to other microservices.
+- CF apps are deployed as [Docker](https://docker.com) containers and leverage a [sidecar](https://www.amalgam8.io/docs/sidecar) inside the container that handles service discovery, health checks and routing requests to other microservices

 ![alt_text](https://www.amalgam8.io/docs/figures/amalgam8-example-app-bookinfo.svg)